The Motherhood Penalty: The Equality Challenge We Must Address – MMM @ ILC114

 Our impact

-Our message was heard, albeit partially.
-The Committee’s resolution, which was adopted at the end of the ILC, includes a number of the points we made.
+Our message was heard, albeit only partially.
+The Committee’s resolution, adopted at the end of the ILC, incorporates several of the points MMM raised.

 It notably states: “Measures that strengthen maternity protection, parental and care leave policies, as part of integrated care and work-life balance policies that support workers with care responsibilities, facilitate women’s entry, retention and advancement in the labour market, promote a more equal sharing of care responsibilities, and help prevent poverty and discrimination related to pregnancy, maternity, parenthood, and care responsibilities.”